-Recommendation 2.1: The Board of an issuer should operate under a written charter which sets out the roles and responsibilities of the Board.
-The Board charter should clearly distinguish and disclose the respective roles and responsibilities of the Board and management.
+Recommendation 2.1: The board of an issuer should operate under a written charter which sets out the roles and responsibilities of the board.
+The board charter should clearly distinguish and disclose the respective roles and responsibilities of the board and management.

-The Board has adopted a formal Board Charter to ensure compliance with the NZX Code.
+The Board has adopted a formal Board Charter to ensure compliance with the NZX Corporate Governance Code.
 The Charter sets out the roles, responsibilities and structure of the Board and provides guidance for the effective oversight of the Company by the Board.
-The Board is responsible for setting the Company's strategic direction, overseeing the management of the Company and directing performance by optimising the shortterm and long-term best interests of the Company and its shareholders.
+The Board is responsible for setting the Company's strategic direction, overseeing the management of the Company and directing performance by optimising the short-term and long-term best interests of the Company and its shareholders.
 The Board delegates management of the day-to-day affairs and management responsibilities of the Company to achieve the strategic direction and goals determined by the Board.
+The roles and responsibilities of management are also outlined in this Charter.